gustavochavarria/vue-epic-io/README.md

 ## How to use

-You can see examples here: [https://gustavochavarria.github.io/vue-epic-io/](https://gustavochavarria.github.io/vue-epic-io/)
+You can see the examples here: [https://gustavochavarria.github.io/vue-epic-io/](https://gustavochavarria.github.io/vue-epic-io/)

 ### Like Lazy Load Component